RensR/Foundry-pilled/README.md

 Have you found yourself Foundry-pilled but don't know where to start?
 This repo showcases many of the benefits Foundry could bring to your project!
 The main benefit being one *single* language for everything related to smart contracts.
-Everything in this repo is written in Solidity: contracts, tests & deployment scripts!
+Everything in this repo is written in Solidity: contracts & tests!

 <br/>
 <p align="center">